CNET logo Why You Can Trust CNET

 How to pay for solar panels in Colorado

 Solar panels are a big investment.
-There are several financing options to make the upfront cost of solar more affordable.
+Several financing options make the upfront cost of solar more affordable.
 As with any major purchase, you will want to think about how to finance the cost of solar panels.
-Keep in mind, the money from the tax credit won't be yours until after you've filed your taxes for the year the panels are installed.
-It's also important to factor in the solar payback period, which is the time it takes to recoup your upfront investment and when savings begins.
+Bear in mind that the money from the tax credit won't be yours until after you've filed your taxes for the year the panels are installed.
+It's also important to factor in the solar payback period, which is the time it takes to recoup your upfront investment and when savings begin.

 Here are some ways to pay for solar panels: